temporalio/sdk-python/README.md

 * A single argument to the child workflow is positional.
 Multiple arguments are not supported in the type-safe form of start/execute child workflow and must be supplied via the `args` keyword argument.
 * Child workflow options are set as keyword arguments after the arguments.
 At least `id` must be provided.
-* The `await` of the start does not complete until the workflow has confirmed to be started
+* The `await` of the start does not complete until the start has been accepted by the server
 * The result is a child workflow handle which is an `asyncio.Task` and supports basic task features.
 The handle also has some child info and supports signalling the child workflow
 * An async `workflow.execute_child_workflow()` helper is provided which takes the same arguments as